My Experience Moving To Lithium Ion UPSes

 It backs up all the equipment in my office (my servers, my desktop, my router, some switches, and a couple of other things).
 I’ve had it for years because it has user-replaceable batteries (which I’ve replaced twice in 4 years) and I can monitor it and take action from it through a USB connection to my desktop.
 For most other locations in my house, like where my CenturyLink ONT or my TerraMaster NAS are installed, I primarily used a smaller Cyberpower UPS like:

-• 350VA/255W Standby Battery Backup Uninterruptible Power Supply (UPS) System uses simulated sine wave output to safeguard workstations, networking devices, and home entertainment equipment
+• 425VA/260W Standby Battery Backup Uninterruptible Power Supply (UPS) System uses simulated sine wave output to safeguard home office and entertainment needs, including computers, gaming consoles, and broadband routers

-These don’t have user-replaceable batteries (although I’m sure it is possible).
-So when they die, I just have to buy a new one.
+These aren’t advertised as having user-replaceable batteries, although I’m sure you can.
+So when they die, I usually just buy a new one.

 These have more capacity than is needed by a switch or AP.
 Sometimes I’ll plug in a streaming device (Roku, Google TV, FireTV, etc.) into a battery backup port.